Music Matters Video Tutorials

 Information regarding ABRSM exams, including requirements and information, as well as the full syllabus for both practical piano and music theory grades 1-8.

-If you are wondering which books you need for practise, or are interesting in exploring some new repertoire here is a list of books for students to purchase depending on individual requirements.
+If you are wondering which books you need for practice, or are interesting in exploring some new repertoire here is a list of books for students to purchase depending on individual requirements.

 The best and often the cheapest places to purchase these books and a whole load of others is from Amazon, Musicroom, Wordery, Book Depository and Music Notes.
 Click the pictures below to go straight there.